Setbacks for Working Mothers Are Nothing New

 - Offer parental perks.
-Think about offering some perks such as kid-friendly virtual events, mental health days, and support groups for those with kids at home.
+Consider offering bonuses such as kid-friendly virtual events, mental health days, and support groups for those with kids at home.

 - Take a fresh look at paternity leave.
-In a recent multi-country interview with 130 new fathers and their partners, McKinsey found that parental leave can strengthen partner relationships, help to establish a shared parental role, and help both a spouse’s career and the family finances.
+In a recent multi-country interview with 130 new fathers and their partners, McKinsey found that parental leave can strengthen partner relationships, help establish a shared parental role, and support a spouse’s career and the family finances.

-For both male and female leaders, empathy alone won’t be enough to keep women in the workforce.
-When it comes to closing the gender wage gap, addressing overwork and the stigmatization of employees who ask for nontraditional schedules is key.
+Empathy alone won’t be enough for both male and female leaders to keep women in the workforce.
+When it comes to closing the gender wage gap, addressing overwork and stigmatizing employees who ask for nontraditional schedules is critical.

 The power to make this shift lies with managers and executives.
 If the pandemic proved that the work gets done without employees being required to be on-site for a traditional eight-hour day, why are so many companies eager to get “back to normal?”
 Employers who recognize this moment as an opportunity to make work and life better and more equitable for all workers are sure to have an advantage in attracting and retaining talent.